therebelrobot/simple-blog-server/docs/ARCHITECTURE.md

 ### Knowledge of technologies shared by the teams

 Encourage cross-functional training and knowledge sharing among team members.
-Consider creating documentation and conducting regular knowledge sharing sessions to ensure that all team members are familiar with the technologies used.
+Proritize creating documentation and conducting regular knowledge sharing sessions to ensure that all team members are familiar with the technologies used.

 ### Load balancer performance and capacity

-Use load testing to identify the performance bottlenecks in the load balancer and optimize its configuration.
+Use load testing tools to identify the performance bottlenecks in the load balancer and optimize its configuration.
 Consider using a content delivery network (CDN) to distribute the load and improve performance.
 Use auto-scaling to increase the capacity of the load balancer during spikes in traffic.

 ### Server set up for multi-threading or blocking procedures